tonyfischetti/sake/README.md

 ### Installation
 This projects depends on
- - Python 2.7, or above
+ - Python 2.6, or above (including 3!)
  - The networkx python module
  - the PyYAML python module
  - [Graphviz](http://www.graphviz.org)